Haunteon/Personal-AP-Archive/manual_supermarioodysseyunstable_haunteon/docs/logic_requirements.md

 # Sand Kingdom
 ## Pyramid Skip
+- Bullet Bill
+  or
-- Bullet Bill or (Dive and Cap Jump and (Long Jump or Triple Jump))
+- Dive and Cap Jump and (Long Jump or Triple Jump))
 # Lake Kingdom
 ## Into the Lake
+- Zipper and Swim
+-
 ## Above the Lake

 # Moon Kingdom